middlebury/college-handbook/content/v-policies-for-schools-abroad/academic-policies/schools-abroad-b-9-withdrawals.md

 _**c) Readmission**_

-A student who would like to seek readmission to a School Abroad after withdrawal should refer to the Middlebury Handbook section on [Student Status](https://www.middlebury.edu/handbook/pages/ii-ug-college-policies/ug-policies/academics/student-status/).
+A student who would like to seek readmission to a School Abroad after withdrawal must reapply.

+MA candidates who wish to seek readmission after a withdrawal from a School Abroad should refer to the Schools Abroad Handbook section on [Master of Arts Degree Candidacy](https://www.middlebury.edu/handbook/pages/v-policies-for-schools-abroad/academic-policies/schools-abroad-b-4-master-of-arts-degree-candidacy/).